Red Bank, Tennessee: 2000 census

 There were 5,897 households, out of which 22.8% had children under the age of 18 living with them, 39.2% were married couples living together, 12.6% had a female householder with no husband present, and 44.2% were non-families.
 37.9% of all households were made up of individuals, and 11.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.10 and the average family size was 2.77.

 In the city, the population was spread out, with 20.0% under the age of 18, 11.3% from 18 to 24, 31.3% from 25 to 44, 22.0% from 45 to 64, and 15.4% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females, there were 91.1 males.
 For every 100 females age 18 and over, there were 87.3 males.

-The median income for a household in the city was $33,848, and the median income for a family was $41,696.
-Males had a median income of $30,832 versus $24,708 for females.
-The per capita income for the city was $18,877.
-About 5.1% of families and 8.0% of the population were below the poverty line, including 7.9% of those under age 18 and 6.2% of those age 65 or over.

 Education

-Within the Red Bank city limits are Red Bank High School, Red Bank Junior High, Alpine Crest Elementary, and the Dawn School.
-Red Bank Elementary, while one of Red Bank's zoned schools, is outside of the city limits in Chattanooga.
+Within the Red Bank city limits are Red Bank High School, Red Bank Junior High, and Alpine Crest Elementary School.
+Red Bank Elementary School, while one of Red Bank's zoned schools, is outside of the city limits in Chattanooga.

 Government

-Red Bank has a Council-Manager form of government with five elected commissioners; District 1, District 2, District 3, and two At-Large seats.
+Red Bank has a Council-Manager form of government with five elected commissioners.
 Commissioners serve staggered four year terms so that the entire commission does not turn over all at once.
-The five commissioners vote on city matters in public meetings, and direct the City Manager (Martin Granum), who carries out the daily affairs of the city.
-All subsequent city employees report to the City Manager including Public Works, the Fire Department, and the Police Department.
+The five commissioners vote on city matters in public meetings and direct the City Manager (Martin Granum), who carries out the daily affairs of the city.
+All subsequent city employees report to the City Manager including Public Works (Greg Tate, Director), Community Development (Leslie Johnson, Director), the Fire Department (Brent Sylar, Chief), and the Police Department (Dan Seymour, Chief).

-As of 2021, the Red Bank Board of Commissioners includes Mayor Hollie Berry (D1), Vice Mayor Stefanie Dalton (D2), Commissioner Ed LeCompte (D3), Ruth Jeno (At-Large) and Pete Phillips (At-Large).
+As of 2025, the Red Bank Board of Commissioners includes Mayor Stefanie Dalton, Vice Mayor Hollie Berry, Commissioners Jamie Fairbanks-Harvey, Hayes Wilkinson, and Terri Holmes.
 Public agenda work sessions are held at 5pm on the first and third Tuesdays of every month, followed by the board meeting at 6pm the same days.
 Public comments for both items on and off the agenda are welcome.